• Home

 The night sky is as much a part of the natural landscape and ecosystems as trees, mountains, rivers and lakes.

-Light Pollution keeps 80% of Americans from being able to see the Milky Way.
+Light Pollution keeps over 80% of Americans from being able to see the Milky Way.

 Fanciful murals on walls do nothing to ensure stars and nebulas remain visible in the sky.

-Friends of Goldendale Observatory honors the amateur astronomers and the community college who built the Observatory’s telescope, and as a condition of being given the telescope required that it would be protected from the night sky damaging effects of light pollution.
+Friends of Goldendale Observatory honors the amateur astronomers and the community college who built the Observatory’s telescope, and as a condition of awarding the telescope required that it be protected from the night sky damaging effects of light pollution coming from Goldendale.

-If the purpose of an Observatory is simply to be a public entertainment venue with a compromised large observatory-class telescope set-piece ornament located in an increasingly light polluted sky, it would, could, and should have been left in the Portland Oregon and Vancouver Washington metropolitan area.
+If the purpose of an Observatory is only to be a Discover Pass sales and "popular" tourism generating science entertainment venue with a compromised large observatory-class telescope set-piece ornament located in an increasingly light polluted sky, it would, could, and should have been left in the Portland Oregon and Vancouver Washington metropolitan area.

 An “asset to be leveraged” and exploited for tourism – not protected for astronomy.
-The Goldendale Chamber of Commerce sees the Observatory as "key to getting people to stay at the hotels."
-Recently installed and grossly excessive unshielded bright-white LED motel lighting facing directly at Observatory Hill violates decades-old outdoor lighting codes intended to protect the Goldendale Observatory’s starry night sky.
+The Goldendale Chamber of Commerce sees the Observatory as an "amusement park" and "key to getting people to stay at the hotels."
+Recently installed and grossly excessive unshielded bright-white LED motel lighting shines directly at the Observatory 1 mile away - violating the decade’s old lighting codes to protect the Goldendale Observatory’s starry night sky.
 Photo: Bob Yoesle.

 Following Instead of Leading

 The irrationality of these statements from those operating an astronomical observatory cannot be over emphasized.
-These are profoundly ironic statements particularly considering the Observatory's telescope was specifically located in a rural area to get away from night-sky-damaging light pollution, and the Observatory wouldn't exist without the 24 inch telescope painstakingly built over many years by amateur astronomers.
-They are a consequence of the lack of genuine engagement with the astronomy and science education community, nearby amateur astronomers, and other relevant stakeholders.
+These are profoundly ironic statements particularly considering the Observatory's telescope was specifically located in a rural area to get away from night-sky-damaging light pollution, and the Observatory wouldn't exist without the 24 inch telescope painstakingly built over many years by dedicated amateur astronomers.
+With the Goldendale Observatory traditionally being a mere afterthought for Washington State Parks, these statements and sentiments are a direct consequence of Washington State Parks managerial failures to engage with the astronomy and science education community, nearby amateur astronomers, and other relevant stakeholders.

 "Provide stewardship protection for an outstanding array of natural, cultural, and historic resources...
 Provide opportunities for the public to learn how parks contribute to everyone, even those that don’t visit them.
 Specifically, educate people about the benefits of natural resources like clean air, clean water, native habitat, carbon sequestration, water, filtration, storage and flood protection."